blumenstiel/mess-benchmark/LEADERBOARD.md

 ---

 Our evaluation currently focus on zero-shot transfer models as they are designed to generalize to unseen datasets.
 Links to the models are provided at the end of the page.
-All reported results are using the metric mean class-wise Intersection over Uniion (mIoU).
-The results include mean values per domain and for each dataset separate.
+The results include mIoU values averaged by the dataset domains as well as for each dataset separate.
-The models are grouped by their size and sorted by their release date.
+The models are grouped by their size and sorted by the release date.
 The best-performing models within their group are highlighted in bold, the second-best are underlined.
 We provide random and best supervised results as a lower and upper bound.

 ## Zero-shot semantic segmentation